 The first time I tried chia seed was when my mother in law added some to lemonade.
-I had never heard of chia seed and this was before the big craze started.
 It reminded me of the Thai basil beverage which has little jelly seeds of basil in a honey sweetened drink.

 Coconut Chia Seed Pudding